d4ndox/mnp/README.md

 ### Three tiny example

-To get an idea on how mnp works I recommend to study the three examples.
+To get an idea on how mnp works please study those three examples.
 For more details see "How to setup a payment".

 #### 1. Read the blockchain height:

-Please be aware that a Unix command reads in BLOCKING mode - A new block is found every 2 minutes on avarage.
+A new block is found every 2 minutes on avarage.

 ```bash
 # wait 2 minutes for reply